ernstc/telemetry/README.md

 __Common.Diagnostics__ component provides __telemetry__ with application execution flow to configurable listeners.<br>
 <br>
 Basic execution flow is gathered by means of compiler generated information (eg. methodnames are obtained with `[CallerMemberName]` attribute).<br>
-Start and completion of methods and code sections are gathered by means of `using` statements with a `CodeSection` class.<br>
+Start and completion of code sections are gathered by means of `using` statements with a `CodeSection` class.<br>
 References to Execution flow are gathered into a `TraceEntry` structure and sent to the configured listeners by means of .Net framework System.Diagnostics interfaces.<br>
 <br>
 Listeners receive telemetry data as structured TraceEntries.<br>
-so, telemetry data is sent to the listeners without being read, serialized or processed anyway by TraceManager and CodeSection classes.<br>
+So, telemetry data is sent to the listeners without being read, serialized or processed anyway by TraceManager and CodeSection classes.<br>
 This allows to every single listener *to access, process and display only the information that is required for its specific purpose*.<br>
 Also, this allows saving processing cost of data that is not rendered (eg. debug message strings are not even created when debug telemetry is disabled)<br>
 <br>